 You would be surprised.
 Online tutoring is easy, convenient and secure.

-All session are recorded on Zoom where parents may keep a watchful eye.
+All sessions are recorded on Zoom where parents may keep a watchful eye.

 Unlike face to face tutoring, there’s no reason not to learn – bad weather, car problems, parental double-bookings – nothing stands in the way as long as tutor and student are willing and available.

-And if you’re still not sure whether it’ll work – try booking yourself in for the first online session FREE.
+And if you’re still not sure whether it’ll work – try booking in for the online initial assessment FREE.

 There are a lot of ‘online’ tutors out there?
 What makes you different?

 If you wish to find out more about my experience and credentials please feel free to read about me and to see what makes me different to other online tutors.

 I’ve spent years in education, perfecting my knowledge and teaching and the results speak for themselves.

 As an online tutor – you’re getting the same quality of service as face to face tutoring, except without the need to drive to get to me.